Bye, microbeads! 6 products that do without

 This allows them to enter the food chain.
 Unless you check every single label of every product, chances are you will have already come across them.

-The good news is that thanks to campaigners like Greenpeace, 2018 begins with a ban on the manufacture of microbeads in the UK.
+The good news is that thanks to campaigners like Greenpeace, 2018 began with a ban on the manufacture of microbeads in the UK.

-Products already on the shelves may still have them, though (until July) so it’s worth checking labels.
-Look out for words like polyethylene, polypropylene, nylon or the initials PE, PP, PET or PMMA.
+Products already on the shelves could still be sold, especially with offload stock being discounted, though from July and beyond it’s a no-no. Look out for words like polyethylene, polypropylene, nylon or the initials PE, PP, PET or PMMA.

 The other good news is there are plenty of natural alternatives to microbeads (soy-based substitutes are already in the pipeline), even if you have sensitive skin and might have benefitted from the beads’ smooth surface.